ibm-cloud-docs/vpc/vpn-onprem-vyatta.md

 ### Before you begin
 {: #vyatta-preparation}

-To set up your remote Vyatta peer, make sure that the following prerequisites are created.
+To set up your remote Vyatta peer, make sure that you create the following prerequisites.

 * A VPC
 * A subnet in the VPC